 ASSESSING NEIGHBORHOOD MAPS (PDF) - Downloadable PDF Maps

-- Who determines when an assessment is done?
+- Who determines when a reassessment is done?

 - Will types of property be valued differently?